• Art magazine

 by Marco Priore @mprio_, via Unsplash

-This reduction to the essentials in terms of objects, colors and tones makes the picture an exemplary example of minimalist photography.
+This reduction to the essentials in terms of objects, colors and tones makes the image an exemplary example of minimalist photography.

-Compared to reduced black and white photography, colored images can also achieve impressive results, especially if only a limited number of colors or nuances are used, which monochrome .
+Compared to reduced black and white photography, colored images can also achieve impressive results, especially when only a limited number of colors or shades are used, which is referred to monochrome

-The following picture shows an ideal example of monochrome photography, which consists exclusively of blue tones and black shadows.
-As in other examples, there are only a few, but clear shapes and monochromatic shades of color.
+The following image shows an ideal example of monochrome photography, consisting exclusively of blue tones and black shadows.
+As in other examples, only a few, but clear, shapes and monochromatic color nuances are visible.
 An outstanding example of minimalist color photography .

 Clear shapes and monochromatic color space